Marine Foamsinking white catamaran boat in boat slip

 Dampen Sound

 If you’ve ever dropped a fishing sinker in an aluminum boat, you understand the value of flotation foam to lessen sound.
-Every little noise on the surface is amplified and carried underwater, which is particularly frustrating for fisherman.
+Every little noise on the surface is amplified and carried underwater, which is particularly frustrating for fishermen.
 Even shifting weight in the boat or the simple rocking of the waves can create unwanted sound.
 By padding the deck of an aluminum or wooden boat with flotation foam, you’ll be less likely to spook the fish, and more able to enjoy a quiet day on the water.

 Polystyrene vs. Polyurethane Flotation Foam